Fiserv/universal-commerce/docs/documentation/IG_QSR.md

 Step 2c: [Vault account](../api/?type=post&path=/v1/customers/{fdCustomerId}/accounts)

 >**Note:**
->For guest checkout (anonymous payment), skip 2c above.
+>For Guest Checkout (Anonymous Payment), skip step 2c above.

 ### Step 3: Select payment type
-Determine whether a customer wants to use vaulted account or guest check out (anonymous payment).
+Determine whether a customer wants to use Vaulted Account or Guest Checkout (anonymous payment).
 A. Vaulted account: Send key parameters <ADD LINK TO VAULTED CARDS USE CASE once that page is created> – payment by fdAccountId, merchantId, and transaction details
 <ADD How to retrieve what is vaulted - How to pull details from vaulted list>  [Get Account Details](..//api/?type=get&path=/v1/customers/{fdCustomerId}/accounts/{fdAccountId}) and [Get List of Accounts](../api/?type=get&path=/v1/customers/{fdCustomerId}/accounts)

  >**Note:**
- >In order to vault an account, tokenization—a secure way for Connected Commerce and end customer to securely exchange card details—must be done first.
+ >In order to vault an account, **tokenization**—a secure way for Connected Commerce and end customer to securely exchange card details—must be done first.

-B. Guest check out: Tokenize card details and process payment using nonce.
+B. Guest Checkout: Tokenize card details and process payment using nonce.

  1. Call account tokens to get nonce token
  2. Payment by nonce